 Surgical and Other Procedures

 Patients sometimes receive bone marrow transplantation and peripheral blood stem cell transplantation.
 Researchers are testing the effectiveness of radioimmunotherapy, a treatment with a radioactive substance linked to an antibody that will attach to the tumor when injected into the body.
+They are also investigating immunotherapy, a form of treatment that bolsters the immune system to fight the cancer rather than targeting the cancer directly.
 A surgeon may also remove the tumor.

 Complementary and Alternative Therapies

 Lymphoma requires conventional medical management.
 A comprehensive treatment plan for lymphoma may include a range of complementary and alternative (CAM) therapies.
 Be sure to ask your team of health care providers about the best ways to incorporate these therapies into your overall treatment plan.
 Some CAM therapies may interact negatively with conventional medical lymphoma interventions.
 Always tell your doctors about any supplements you are taking, and only work with qualified CAM physicians.

 Improved relaxation and decreased stress are helpful in promoting a better sense of well being.
 Try activities such as guided imagery, tai chi, yoga, and meditation.
 Intimacy and support from others helps promote a positive and empowering attitude, as well.

 Nutrition and Supplements

 Some nutritional guidelines may help reduce symptoms.
 Many herbs and supplements can interact negatively with conventional cancer medications.
 New research about such interactions is ongoing.
 While supplements may be helpful, it's important to work with a knowledgeable provider and inform your doctors about any supplements you're using or considering using.

 - Try to eliminate potential food allergens.
 Your doctor may want to test you for food sensitivities.

 - Eat antioxidant-rich foods, including fruits (such as blueberries, cherries, and tomatoes) and vegetables (such as kale, spinach, and peppers).